cheryl-barnes/ResourcePartitioning/README.md

 # Overview
 These files detail analyses used to estimate the degree of resource partitioning (as a proxy for the potential for competition) between Pacific Halibut and Arrowtooth Flounder (30 to 69 cm fork length) in the Gulf of Alaska.

-<b>Citation</b>: Barnes, C.L., A.H.
+<b>Code Citation</b>: Barnes, C.L., A.H.
 Beaudreau, M.E.
 Hunsicker, and L. Ciannelli.
 In Press.
 Assessing the potential for competition between Pacific Halibut (<i>Hippoglossus stenolepis</i>) and Arrowtooth Flounder (<i>Atheresthes stomias</i>) in the Gulf of Alaska.
 PLOS ONE.
 Forth-coming.

 # Data Sources
 We used standardized survey data procured from the Alaska Fisheries Science Center (National Marine Fisheries Service, National Oceanic and Atmospheric Association [NOAA]).
 Bottom trawl survey data (1990 to 2017) were collected by the Resource Assessment and Conservation Engineering (RACE) Division and are publicly accessible here: https://www.afsc.noaa.gov/RACE/groundfish/survey_data/data.htm.